 1. PDF Download

 You can simply download your survey response report from your account in the form of a PDF and keep it for future reference.
 You can then view and share the PDF anytime and with anybody to use the information saved in it.
+However, if you placed a password on your file and you can’t currently access it, you can use tools like PDFSimpli to unlock a PDF for printing.

 2. SnapShot Report